roadrunner-server/docs/http/static.md

 version: "3"

 http:
-  # host and port separated by semicolon
+  # Host and port separated by a colon.
   address: 127.0.0.1:44933
-  middleware: [ "static", "headers", "gzip" ]
+  middleware: [ "gzip", "headers", "static" ]
   # Settings for "headers" middleware.
   headers:
     cors: